“Ako ang bahala saimo.“ (I’ll take care of you.)

 Handing me my backpack, Ruthie did not show any impatience after I failed to locate our rendezvous.
 Me and my poor sense of direction again!
 Then, we tarried at Central Park as she informed me that the site where John Lennon was gunned down is within the area.
 Using a Google Map, we succeeded in locating Strawberry Fields after first enjoying the beauty of the fall season.

 My personal human Waze, Ruthie led me to an Italian diner for my post-run meal.

 It was my first time to order a laaaaarge coffee.
 Good thing I did not drown!
 Hahahahaha.
 We took our time enjoying our breakfast and this made Ruthie plan our course of action for the next day which is D-Day.
 Having discovered that the public wi-fi connection was strong in our spot, she finally decided that they would pick me up from that resto after my run.
 The connection would enable me to update them (I found out that they uploaded the NYCM apps in her mobile phone, thus they could track my progress).
 Ruthie has been consistently reliable when it comes to strategies.

 This day truly became F-U-L-L for the both of us.

 Checking on our watch, we trekked to the venue of the MED.
 A queue was already progressing.
-We took our spot in the line after of course having this shot.
-Hahaha…
+We took our position in the line after having this shot.
+Hehe…

 It didn’t take long for the gate to open for the attendees, but we waited for a bit before the pavilion was ready for us.